AlexP11223/robcontest/README.md

 RobLeg is an annual contest for teams of two 7-12 years old children.
 They construct a LEGO robot and participate in several competitions.

 - Sumo: Two robots try to force each other out of the ring (circle).
-The competition consists of several rounds, winners go to the next round until no more teams left.
+The competition consists of several rounds, winners go to the next round until no more teams left. (single elimination tournament)
 - Obstacles course: Robots ride through a path avoiding obstacles, walls.
 Teams that arrive to the finish faster win.

 A website is needed to display current and old contests results as well as news/reports, photos, information (rules, description, …).

-During the contest period it allows teams to apply (by sending team information and teacher/curator contact info), either to one or both of the competitions.
+During the contest period it allows teams to apply (by sending team information and teacher/accompanying adult contact info), either to one or both of the competitions.

 During the contest administrator enters each competition/round results, and they are available to the users.